-Citizen Scientists contribute to field data collection for a local Pacific green sea turtles as volunteers with the Southern California Sea Turtle Monitoring Project.
+Community scientists contribute to field data collection for a local Pacific green sea turtles as volunteers with the Southern California Sea Turtle Monitoring Project.

-The citizen scientists who volunteer for the Aquarium of the Pacific’s Southern California Sea Turtle Monitoring Project contribute observational data, which is used by NOAA, the Aquarium of the Pacific, and the Los Cerritos Wetlands Authority to learn more about the sea turtle populations in the river and wetlands areas that comprise the northernmost known year-round habitats for the Pacific green sea turtle.
-The data collected is recorded and used to understand how many individual sea turtles might be living in the San Gabriel River and to help with additional tracking, protection and monitoring efforts.
+The community scientists who volunteer for the Aquarium of the Pacific’s Southern California Sea Turtle Monitoring Project contribute observational data, which is used by NOAA, the Aquarium of the Pacific, and the Los Cerritos Wetlands Authority to learn more about the sea turtle populations in the river and wetlands areas that comprise the northernmost known year-round habitats for the Pacific green sea turtle.
+The data collected is recorded and used to understand how many individual sea turtles might be living in the San Gabriel River and to help with additional tracking, protection, and monitoring efforts.

 This program provides an exciting opportunity for individuals to participate in helping scientists better understand this local population of Pacific green sea turtles.

 Pacific green sea turtles are protected under state and federal law.
 You can help the sea turtles and other species living in the river by participating in neighborhood clean-ups in local communities, by joining wetlands habitat restoration projects, or by participating as volunteers with the Aquarium of the Pacific.
 If you notice a sea turtle in distress, please report observations of injured or entangled turtles by calling (562) 506-4315.